mastah43/udacity-carnd-p2/writeup.md

 * learning rate: 0.001
 * batch size: 128
 * epochs: 10
+* keep probability for the dropout on each layer: 0.7
 * optimizer: Adam optimizer for stochastic gradient descent

 I randomized the order of the training data set in every epoch to avoid effects of training data set order.